mahedi-kaysar/hello-zookeeper/README.md

 ## Logs of the application
 ![alt text](docs/output-app-logs.png)

-From the logs we can see only node number printed the expected message ("We are started!")
+From the logs we can see only 1 node printed the expected message ("We are started!")